 Tedious, Tedious, Tedious

 The ferry aspect was tedious, not the journey itself but everything around it.
+There was a fair amount of waiting around.
 There was the usual passport checks when you enter the terminal and buy your ticket.

 These guys also check your yellow fever certificate at the entrance so have that ready.

 You then queue to buy your ticket.
-Then you have to fill out exit forms, go through immigration where they ask a few pressing questions on what you were doing in Guyana and where you stayed.
+You have to fill out exit forms, go through immigration where they ask a few pressing questions on what you were doing in Guyana and where you stayed.

 Guyana Border Customs Searches